 Grantees are required to submit a report on the results of their Brain Awareness Week programs.
 These reports will be posted on the Brain Awareness Week website and serve as models for other partners to follow in future campaigns.

-The program has closed for 2021 campaign proposals.
-It is expected to launch again in the fall of 2021 to support Brain Awareness Week 2022 activities.
+In 2021, the program funded the outreach activities of 35 Brain Awareness Week partners in 19 states.
+Click here to view a list of our 2021 grantees.
+The program is expected to launch again in the fall of 2021 to support Brain Awareness Week 2022 activities.

 Questions?
 Please contact us at firstname.lastname@example.org.